Terms and conditions

 1. During the cooling-off period, the consumer shall handle the product and the packaging with care.
 The consumer shall only unpack or use the product to the extent necessary for establishing the nature, the characteristics and the function of the product.
 The leading principle is that the consumer may only handle and inspect the product in the way in which one may do so in a shop.

-2. The consumer is only liable for the decrease in value of the product that is caused by a way of handling the product which went further than allowed in sub-section 1.
+2. The consumer is only liable for the decrease in value of the product that is caused by a handling method of the product beyond the provisions allowed in sub-section 1.

 1. If the consumer wishes to use his right of withdrawal, he will report this to the supplier, within the cooling-off period, by using the standard withdrawal form or in any other clear way.